Changepoint Detection: An Analysis of the Central England Temperature Series: The CET Series

 \section{The CET Series}

-The CET time-series is perhaps the longest instrumental record of surface temperatures in the world, commencing in 1659 and now spanning 362 years (through 2020).
-This record has been previously analyzed for long term changes \citep{Plaut_etal_1995, Harvey_Mills_2003, Proietti_Hillebrand_2017}; however, to our knowledge, no detailed changepoint analysis of it has been previously conducted.
-Changepoints are physically plausible in the CET record for a variety of reasons.
+The CET time-series is perhaps the longest instrumental record of surface temperatures in the world, commencing in 1659 and spanning 362 years through 2020.
+The CET series is a benchmark for European climate studies, as it is sensitive to atmospheric variability in the North Atlantic \citep{Parker_etal_1992}.
+This record has been previously analyzed for long-term changes \citep{Plaut_etal_1995, Harvey_Mills_2003, Proietti_Hillebrand_2017}; however, to our knowledge, no detailed changepoint analysis of it has been previously conducted.
+Changepoints are plausible in the CET record for several reasons.
 First, artificial shifts near the record's onset may exist when data quality was lower \citep{Parker_etal_1992}.
-Second, cooling associated with the Maunder minimum in the early 1700s may be present \citep{Plaut_etal_1995}.
-Finally, an increase in the pace of climate change arising globally circa the 1960s \citep{Beaulieu_Killick_2018} may be locally detectable.
-While we will not delve into attribution of found changepoint times in detail here, the length of the CET record affords us the opportunity to explore a variety of features.
+Furthermore, an increase in the pace of climate warming arising globally during the 1960s-1970s \citep{Beaulieu_Killick_2018, Cahill_etal_2015} may be present.
+The length of the CET record affords us the opportunity to explore a variety of temperature features.